 - Listen for upspeak and write down the offending sentences.
 If you have to listen a few times to find them, great.

 - Draw an up arrow on last strong syllable on the last word.
-In this last sentence it’s the ‘o’ in word.
-But if it was ‘talking’ it would be over the ‘a’ that you put the up arrow.
+In this last sentence, it’s the ‘o’ in “word”.
+But if it were ‘talking’ it would be over the ‘a’ that you put the up arrow.

 - Make a down arrow over the last part of the word.